kedro-org/kedro-viz/docs/customise_node_styling.md

 - **Check file location**: Ensure `styles.json` is in the `.viz` directory at your project root
 - **Verify JSON syntax**: Use a JSON validator to check for syntax errors
-- **Match node names exactly**: Node names are case-sensitive and must match exactly
+- **Match node names**: Node names are case-sensitive and must match
 - **Restart Kedro-Viz**: Changes require a server restart to take effect

 ### Invalid styling properties